 This is something you may not know.
 Under Michigan’s Implied Consent Law, all drivers are considered to have given their consent to a chemical test to determine your bodily alcohol content (BAC) if arrested for drunk driving.

 If you refuse the test, six points will be added to your driving record and your driver’s license will be suspended for a year automatically.
 This is a separate consequence from any subsequent convictions from a habitual traffic offender resulting from the traffic stop.

 Additionally, if you refuse to take the test or if the test shows your BAC is 0.08 or more, your Michigan driver’s license will be destroyed by the officer and you will be issued a 625g paper permit to drive until your case is resolved in court.
 However, the implied consent suspension may be appealed to the Administrative Hearing Sections.

 There are many understandable reasons that one would refuse a chemical test, such as being diabetic.
-For any chance of getting your license back after an Implied Consent violation, it’s extremely imperative to hire an attorney who specializes in Implied Consent Refusal cases.
+For any chance of getting your license back after an Implied Consent violation, it’s extremely important to hire an attorney who specializes in Implied Consent Refusal cases.